 There are a number of on-ground projects with which TLI is working throughout the Tweed Valley, either as a sponsor organisation for individuals and groups, a project partner or as the applicant.
 If you would like to become involved with any of these let us know.

 Sponsorship of Grant Applications

 We have sponsored grant applications for many groups and individuals.
-If you need a sponsor organisation or help with your grant application come along to the monthly meeting or contact the Community Support Officer or committee.
+If you need a sponsor organisation or help with your grant application come along to the monthly meeting or contact the Landcare Coordinator or Project Officer.